COURT ROUND-UP: Latest convictions from Sheffield, Doncaster, Barnsley and Chesterfield magistrates’ courts

 All addresses are Sheffield unless otherwise stated.

-Ashley Michael Allott: aged 23, of Helliwell Lane, Deepcar, production of a class B drug, 26 weeks in prison suspended for 12 months, rehabilitation activity requirement, unpaid work requirement, order for destruction of the drug.

-Craig John Beanes: aged 34, of Morland Road, Gleadless, theft, discharged conditionally for six months, £60 costs.
+Rachel Middleton: aged 30, of McConnel Cresent, New Rossington, Doncatser, failed to give the police information about the identity of a driver, £660 fine, £151 costs, disqualified for holding or obtaining a driving licence for six months.

-Ashley Wayne Chamberlain: aged 27, of Beighton Road, Woodhouse, theft, committed a further offence while subject to a conditional discharge, £50 fine, £140 compensation, £40 costs.
+Rowan Joseph Pryor: aged 38, of Standon Road, Wincobank, theft, failed to provide an intimate sample, committed a further offence while subject to a suspended sentence, 24 weeks in prison, £115 costs.

-Victor Peter Hansen: aged 19, of Ellerton Road, Firth Park, assault, resisted a police constable in the execution of their duty, community order, rehabilitation activity requirement, unpaid work requirement, £85 costs.

-Lisa Ann Law: aged 39, of Roughwood Road, Kimberworth Park, Rotherham, theft, discharged conditionally for six months, £60 costs.
+Sulaimon Ajayi: aged 40, of Broomgrove Road, Broomhall, theft, discharged conditionally for 12 months, £105 costs.

-Adam Joseph Harrington: aged 20, of Bellhouse Mews, Firth Park, criminal damage which was racially aggravated, committed a further offence while subject to a suspended sentence, community order, mental health treatment requirement, rehabilitation activity requirement, £150 compensation, £150 costs, £25 fine.
+Muhammed Aslami Amir: aged 30, of Ashton Point, Upper Allen Street, Netherthorpe, driving without a licence, £80 fine, £105 costs, three points on driving licence.

+Dean Anthony Banks: aged 26, of Dykes Hall Road, Hillsborough, driving without insurance, £100 fine, £115 costs, eight points on driving licence.

-Tyson Andrew Hepplestone: aged 28, of Winn Grove, Middlewood, failed to provide a specimen of breath, £75 fine, £115 costs, disqualified from obtaining a driving licence for six months.
+Darren Smith: aged 43, of Elmfield Road, Town Centre, Doncaster, driving without insurance, £660 fine, £151 costs, disqualified for holding or obtaining a driving licence for six months.

+Curtus Ryan Paul Burton: aged 19, of Orchard Way, Thurnscoe, Barnsley, driving without insurance, driving without a licence, £660 fine, £151 costs, six point on driving licence.

+Derek Bond: aged 53, of Jenkin Drive, Wincobank, criminal damage, using abusive language or behaviour to cause alarm and distress, discharged conditionally for 12 months, £30 compensation, £105 costs, restraining order imposed.

 Doncaster